 Session 1: from February 25 to April 17, 2020.

 Session 2: from May 25 to Juy 3, 2020.

 In preparing your M1 application, please include the following:

-A cover letter explaining your interest in the programme, a detailed CV, transcripts for the 3 years of your Bachelor’s degree and certificate of successful completion of Bachelor’s, certification of French and/or English language proficiency (optional), a commitment letter from an industrial or academic research group for a possible internship (if applicable) and an ID photo.
-Some internship proposals are available here.
+A cover letter explaining your interest in the programme, a detailed CV, transcripts for the 3 years of your Bachelor’s degree and certificate of successful completion of Bachelor’s, certification of French and/or English language proficiency (optional), a commitment letter from an academic research group.
+A recommendation from an internship supervisor would be appreciated (not compulsory) and an ID photo.
+Some internship proposals are available here

 Find your course

 - Earth sciences

 - Plastic Arts

 - Geography - Geopolitics

 - Business Administration - Management